Fourth Down and Love

 Fourth Down and Love is an American romantic comedy sports TV film that premiered September 9, 2023, on the Hallmark Channel.
-Directed by Allan Harmon, the film stars Pascale Hutton and Ryan Paevey.
+Directed by Allan Harmon, the film stars Pascale Hutton, Ryan Paevey, Sophia Powers, Dan Payne, Steve Bacic and Heather Doerksen.

 The film was originally broadcast as part of the Hallmark Channel's "Fall Into Love" seasonal programming.

 Plot

-Mike Hanson (Ryan Paevey) is a professional football player for The Whalers, but when he gets seriously injured for the second time in the season, he is forced to go onto the injured reserve.
-While nursing his broken ribs, Mike returns to his hometown to stay at his brother's (Dan Payne) house.
-During this time, Mike is convinced to help coach his niece's (Piper Scott) all-girl flag football team.
+Professional Whalers football player Mike Hanson gets seriously injured shortly after recovery from another injury, so must go into the injured reserve.
+Nursing broken ribs, he returns to his hometown to his brother Jimmy's.
+While there, Mike is convinced to assistant coach his niece Zoey's all-girl flag football team.